stylepatrick/python-flask-sqlalchemy/README.md

 # python-flask-sqlalchemy
- Python template to build a rest api with ORM.
-Select, insert and delete data from PostgresDB.
+ Template for connection to Postgres with ORM.
+Flask and SQLAlchemy used.

+# Environment
 .env File with following content needed to start the application:
 POSTGRES=postgresql://python:python@localhost:25432/python